fiatjaf/coisas/README.md

 From that file you must modify the global object `window.coisas`, whose defaults are specified in [preferences.js](preferences.js) (along with comments to explain each property).
 If you need more customization options I'm happy to include them, please open an issue.

-### live previews
+### previews

-Through the customization file, you may define a couple of functions that will enable live previews in the edit session of **coisas** (a couple of buttons will be shown allowing the editor to switch between the _edit_ view and the _preview_ view).
+Through the customization file, you may define a couple of functions that will enable previews in the edit session of **coisas** (a couple of buttons will be shown allowing the editor to switch between the _edit_ view and the _preview_ view).
 See [preferences.js](preferences.js) for more information about how to do that.

+## development

+To run **coisas** locally, you can `git clone` the repo, then `cd` to it and `npm install`, then `npm run build`.
+If you want to rebuild automatically every time you change a file, you'll need [entr](http://entrproject.org/), so you can `npm run watch`.

+Besides all that, a static server is needed.
+There are thousands out there for you to choose.
+My current preference is [Caddy](https://caddyserver.com/), because it will run your site on HTTPS automatically if you have a canonical hostname (just modify [Caddyfile](Caddyfile) with yours).
+Running **coisas** on HTTPS is required for the [service-worker.js](service-worker.js) to be installed, but that is not necessary (although without it the editor image previews may fail).

 ## meta